 Turkmenistan increases international cargo transportation

-The high indices were reached in the road, rail and air transport facilities for the first eight months of 2013, the Turkmen government said on Monday .
+The high indices were reached in the road, rail and air transport facilities in January-November 2013, the Turkmen government said on Dec.23.

-According to the report, in particular, the dynamics of growth in the cargo and passenger transportation compared to the level of eight months of last year is as follows: the Ministry of Railway Transport - 119.8 and 102.9 percent, automobile - 104 and 102.6 percent, the Public Service of Maritime and River Transport - 100.4 and 172.2 percent, Turkmenistan Airlines - 109.7 percent.
+In particular, the dynamics of growth compared to the level of last year is as follows: the Ministries of Railway Transport - 103.5 percent, automobile - 146.4 percent, the Public Service of Maritime and River Transport - 104.4 percent, Turkmenistan Airlines - 107.3 percent.